 The 50,000 m2 palace is the largest privately owned historic landmark in Budapest.
 It is centrally located in the heart of Budapest’s financial and government district, and will be redeveloped into first class retail and office space.

 Central Business District

 Liberty Square (Szabadság tér) is the heart of the Central Business District of Budapest.
 Exchange Palace shares the square with the National Bank of Hungary and the US Embassy, and neighbours the Parliament and the Danube river.
-Liberty Square is a short walk from three (3) metro lines and 746 under-square public parking spaces are located at Liberty Square Parking
+Liberty Square is a short walk from four (4) metro stations and 806 under-square public parking spaces are located at Liberty Square Parking

-Exchange Palace is developed by Canadian real estate investor Tippin Corporation, in co-ownership with Optimum Asset Management.
+Exchange Palace is developed by Canadian real estate investor Tippin Corporation.
 Tippin Corporation specializes in the preservation and adaptive re-use of architectural landmarks, with projects in Toronto, Atlanta, Berlin, Budapest, Belgrade and Tbilisi.

-Exchange Palace on Liberty Square represents one of Tippin Corporation’s most prestigious projects, in collaboration with some of the world’s finest designers, technicians, and craftsman.
-Exchange Palace will be restored with the utmost care and respect for the Hungarian monument.
+Exchange Palace on Liberty Square represents one of Tippin Corporation’s most prestigious projects.
+In collaboration with some of the world’s finest designers, technicians, and craftsman.
+Exchange Palace will be restored with the utmost care and respect for this Hungarian monument.